Gov. Walz unveils revised Minnesota state budget

-ST PAUL, Minn. — Minnesota Governor Tim Walz and Lieutenant Governor Peggy Flanagan released a revised state budget Thursday, in light of the economic forecast released last month.
+ST PAUL, Minn. — Minnesota Governor Tim Walz and Lieutenant Governor Peggy Flanagan are touting a newly revised state budget, based off an improved economic forecast released last month.

-Minnesota Management and Budget (MMB) showed the state's projected budget surplus will be a historic $9.25 billion, up from the $7 billion porjection expected earlier this year.
+Minnesota Management and Budget (MMB) showed the state's projected budget surplus will be a historic $9.25 billion, up from the $7 billion projection expected earlier this year.

-There are three main areas where Walz seeks to infuse funds: supporting Minnesotans and small businesses; protecting health and safety; and supporting children and families.
+Walz and Flanagan met with reporters at a gas station in New Hope Thursday morning to discuss three main areas where Walz seeks to use additional funds: supporting Minnesotans and small businesses; protecting health and safety; and supporting children and families.

-One of the main points touted by Gov. Walz is the "Walz Checks' promised to Minnesota households.
-Originally the governor had promised direct payments of $175 to single tax filers who earn less than $164,400 and $350 to married couples who earn less than $273,470 per year.
+The lead item discussed by the governor is the so-called "Walz Checks" promised to Minnesota households.
+Walz originally promised direct payments of $175 to single tax filers who earn less than $164,400 and $350 to married couples who earn less than $273,470 per year.

-The payment amount has now jumped to $500 for singles, and $1,000 for married couples.
+With their new revisions, the payment amount has now jumped to $500 for singles and $1,000 for married couples.

 “Thanks to the hard work of Minnesotans across the state, Minnesota’s economy is strong,” Governor Walz said in a statement.
 “With a historic surplus, we have an opportunity to provide direct relief to Minnesotans and invest in the future of our state.
 Amid global economic uncertainty, direct payments are one of the best ways to make it easier for Minnesotans to pay their bills.
 Right now, we have the resources to send $1,000 to Minnesota families.”